 c) VIP latrine

-Explanation: The sanplat provides sanitary platform which can be easily cleaned to limit the presence of helminths such as hookworm.
+Explanation: The sanplat provides a sanitary platform which can be easily cleaned to limit the presence of helminths such as hookworm.

 6. What is the normal size of concrete of Sanplat latrines?